Serviços Aéreos Cruzeiro do Sul: Serviços Aéreos Cruzeiro do Sul (1943–1975)

-Boeing 727-193 of Cruzeiro at Rio de Janeiro International airport in 1975.

 Cruzeiro management gave up the idea of operating long-distance flights and concentrated its efforts in creating an extensive domestic and regional network, in which flights to Bolivia, Paraguay, Peru, Ecuador and Venezuela were added.
 In January 1963, Cruzeiro entered the jet age when the operations with the SE.210 Caravelle started.
 Cruzeiro bought four of such aircraft.
 Following the closure of Panair do Brasil in 1965, Cruzeiro received another three of its Caravelles as well as three Consolidated Catalinas.

+A Boeing 727-193 at Rio de Janeiro International airport in 1975.

 On 3 January 1971, the first of four Boeing 727-100s entered into service and put to operate the trunk route Buenos Aires–Rio de Janeiro–Brasília.
 In 1975 the first Boeing 737-200 entered into service.

 As a consequence of serious economic difficulties, on 22 May 1975 Serviços Aéreos Cruzeiro do Sul was bought by Ruben Berta Foundation, the institution that also controlled Varig.
 That day Cruzeiro lost its independence and started to operate with Varig as a consortium, with Varig being the leading partner.